-• Casing burr height (protrusion from the inside casing or tubing wall)
+- " Penetration depth into an unstressed cement target - " Casing hole diameter - " Casing burr height (protrusion from the inside casing or tubing wall) - " Charge performance variance

-The API RP19B Section 2 test is designed to evaluate a shaped charge's performance in stressed Berea sandstone.
-The sandstone target is cored to a diameter of 4 in. or 7 in. depending upon the shaped charge's explosive mass.
+The API RP19B Section 2 test is designed to evaluate a shaped charge's performance in stressed sandstone.
+The sandstone target is cored to a diameter of 4 in. or 7 in., depending upon the shaped charge's explosive mass.
 The core is placed inside a specially designed test fixture where a uniform confining stress is applied to the core.
 The core is perforated with a single shaped charge through a representative gun, scallop, wellbore fluid gap, casing plate, and a simulated cement sheath.

-- Penetration depth into a stressed Berea target - Faceplate (casing) hole diameter
+- " Penetration depth into a stressed rock target - " Faceplate (casing) hole diameter

 The API RP19B Section 3 test is used to evaluate perforating system performance at elevated temperatures.
 This test characterizes a system's function, reliability, and performance degradation (if any) at elevated temperature.
-These tests are typically conducted in pairs-one at elevated temperature and a second test at ambient temperature to use as a benchmark.
+These tests are typically conducted in pairs: one at elevated temperature and a second test at ambient temperature as a benchmark.
 Tests may incorporate elevated pressure to further verify the operational rating of the system.

-- Penetration depth into steel target of each shaped charge - Faceplate (casing) hole diameter from each shaped charge - Faceplate hole roundness
+- " Penetration depth into steel target of each shaped charge - " Faceplate (casing) hole diameter from each shaped charge - " Faceplate hole roundness - " Time/temperature profile